hima-97/ECG-Arrhythmia-Classification/README.md

 * Data Processing and Serialization:
 During the dataset division into training and testing sets, each heartbeat in the ECG data undergoes a processing step to create a structured representation.
 More specifically, each heartbeat is represented by a structured dictionary with details such as time, type, and rhythm class.

   To ensure efficient data handling and preserve the integrity and structure of the data, the Python ```pickle``` module is utilized.
-This module is instrumental for serialization, converting the structured data into a byte stream format that can be easily stored or transmitted.
+This module is crucial for serialization, converting the structured data into a byte stream format that can be easily stored or transmitted.
 When the model is set for training or evaluation, these pickle files can be deserialized back into Python objects.
-This process ensures that all the structured data is accurately reconstructed and can be directly utilized in our machine learning models without additional preprocessing.
+This process ensures that all the structured data is accurately reconstructed and can be directly utilized in the machine learning model without additional preprocessing.

 * Segmentation Process:
 The segmentation process leverages the R spike annotations from the MIT-BIH Arrhythmia Database as markers to identify individual heartbeats.
 These annotations, typically located at the R-wave peak of the QRS complex, are used to segment the ECG signal on a beat-by-beat basis.
 The approach recognizes each cardiac cycle as an independent unit, allowing for a detailed analysis of inter-beat variability and morphological differences.